aarsakian/FileSystemForensics/README.md

 FileSystemForensics
 ============

 ### a tool to inspect, extract, files and file system metadata.
-It currently supports NTFS, gradually BTRFS support will be added.
+It currently supports NTFS,  BTRFS.
+Exporting files in BTRFS volumes is being tested.